Attractions

 7 Pendrigh Place, Saint Helens TAS, Australia .

 East Tiger cinema, 13km north along the Tasman Highway and Pendrigh Place (13 minutes by car), screens everything from new release blockbusters, thought-provoking arthouse films, and engaging documentaries through to old classics, as well as hosting theme nights and being available for hire.
 It has 48 premium individual seats with plenty of legroom, and is open every day of the week.
 Their website at easytiger.au takes bookings for their current shows.
+Easy Tiger also includes a microbrewery, wine bar and beer garden, with great meals available at this fully licensed accessible venue.
+There is plenty of parking nearby.

 • Events - A Festival Called George